 I knew who Franz Marc was, of course.
 I knew that he is regarded as one of the most significant representatives of the Expressionist movement and that he belonged to “Der Blaue Reiter”, which he founded together with Wassily Kandinsky.
 In the Lenbachhaus (art gallery) in Munich, I have seen what is probably his most famous work, “Blaues Pferd I” (Blue Horse I).
 I also knew that many of the members of “Der Blaue Reiter” lived in the country, specifically in the region of the Staffelsee (lake) and the Kochelsee.
 But that is where my knowledge ended, both artistically and geographically.
 For although I live in Munich, I had never been to Kochel, where Franz March spent a lot of holidays in his childhood and his student days, or to Murnau, where he dropped into the “Russian House” – the derogatory name that the locals gave to Gabriele Münter’s house, where she lived with her life partner Wassily Kandinsky – to meet other artists.
 And I have especially never been to Sindelsdorf, a small municipality to the north of Kochel, where Marc lived during the most productive period of his life.
 I want to change that today.

-We park our car in the centre of Kochel am See, right next to the guesthouse “Zur Post”, which looks as if it has been designed especially for Instagram with its geraniums.
+We start right next to the guesthouse “Zur Post”, which looks as if it has been designed especially for Instagram with its geraniums.
 I have done some research in advance: a number of places that are relevant to Marc can be explored from here.
 You can reach the Franz March Museum in approximately a quarter of an hour on foot.

 The turn-of-the-century villa in which the museum was opened in 1986, 70 years after the painter's death, stands on a hill above the Kochelsee.
 The modern extension was added in 2008.
 The museum holds more than 200 of Franz Marc’s works, including such well-known pictures as “Hocken im Schnee” (Haystacks in the Snow), “Zwei Frauen am Berg” (Two Women on the Mountain), or “Springendes Pferd” (Jumping Horse), as well as prints, small drawings, and sketches such as the pencil sketch “Turm der blauen Pferde”, a preliminary work for the oil painting “Der Turm der blauen Pferde” (Tower of Blue Horses), which has been missing since the Second World War.